-Once back in the UK plans for the next trip were never far from his mind.
-This time the plan was to travel and pay his way working as a dive instructor which took him off to some exciting destinations including New Zealand, Tahiti, The Cook Islands and Fiji before heading to Israel to live for a while.
-The continuing urge to explore and find new places then took him out to Costa Rica and finally the British Virgin Islands where he settled for three years.
-Despite all of this, his original stops in South East Asia offered such an eye opening array of things to see and do that the region has remained his firm favourite.
-So much so that he has just booked his ticket for a trip back to Vietnam, Cambodia and Laos.
+Once back in the UK, plans for his next trip were never far from his mind.
+This time, the idea was to pay his way working as a dive instructor, which took him to some exciting destinations including New Zealand, Tahiti, The Cook Islands and Fiji, before heading to Israel to live for a while.
+The continuing urge to explore and find new places took him out to Costa Rica and finally the British Virgin Islands, where he settled for three years, before heading back to the UK and adding his passion and expertise to the Selective Asia team.

-"How travel is able to give you a view of different cultures and life, opening your eyes to how other people live, and drawing you into find out more about lifestyles and culture."
+“Travel is able to give you a different view of life, opening your eyes to how other people live and drawing you into finding out more about different lifestyles and cultures"

 As a very keen diver, I would have loved to meet Jacques Cousteau and hear about the things he’d seen over the years and how diving had changed over time.
 I imagine listening to his stories of finding lost and forgotten wrecks and of seeing wildlife in the numbers around in years gone by.
 Coming from a time when diving was not as accessible as it is today, and before the levels of pollution and climate change affected the underwater world as much as they do now, hearing about how he created an early awareness of the need for marine conservation would have been incredible.